orkes-io/docs/docs/faqs/conductor-log-level.md

+---
+slug: "/faqs/conductor-log-level"
+description: "Learn how to set log levels for monitoring Conductor workflows."
+---

 # How do we monitor log levels in Conductor?

 Conductor is based on Spring Boot, so the log levels are set via [Spring Boot properties](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-logging.html).